sakuli/Docs/content/writing_tests/webtests.md

 ## Selenium Fallbacks

-Since Sakuli uses [Seleniums webdriver](https://www.npmjs.com/package/selenium-webdriver) it also provides various ways to access the functionality of this backend.
+Since Sakuli uses <a href="https://www.npmjs.com/package/selenium-webdriver" target="_blank">Seleniums webdriver</a> it also provides various ways to access the functionality of this backend.

 > It is recommended to use Sakulis built-in functionalities rather than work with the driver instances or any WebElement directly.
 At the moment, Sakuli is built upon Selenium.
 Nevertheless, a switch to other technologies in the future is possible.
 Downwards compatibility is only possible for Sakulis built-in functionalities.
 Direct use of webdriver instance methods is not supported.

 ### WebDriver instance

-Sakuli test scripts provide a globally accessible object of the current [WebDriver instance](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_ThenableWebDriver.html) which can be used to invoke its native methods directly.
+Sakuli test scripts provide a globally accessible object of the current <a href="https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_ThenableWebDriver.html" target="_blank">WebDriver instance</a> which can be used to invoke its native methods directly.
 This might be useful for switching between frames:

 {{<highlight javascript>}}
 await driver.switchTo().frame(1);